mckn-larp/history/2-Garou/README.md

 The Garou of Eastern Tennessee stand at the edge of a precipice.

-Surrounded by corruption, outnumbered by enemies, and burdened by uneasy alliances, they fight not just for survival — they fight for the soul of the Earth itself.
+Surrounded by corruption, outnumbered by enemies, and burdened by uneasy "agreement"s, they fight not just for survival — they fight for the soul of the Earth itself.

 You are not a bystander.
 You are Gaia's warrior, born of fang, spirit, and fury.